Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-12-19-AdventuresInMLTrading-Part1.md

 {{< glightbox href="/image_1734626539846_0.png" src="/image_1734626539846_0.png" alt="image.png" >}}

 If we plot the trades on the chart - the problem is clear.
+The red markers are failed trades.
+Notice that after the red markers - the stock continues to climb much farther and they typically are in bull runs.

 At times, the strategy works - but other times, especially in periods of high momentum - low stock prices go lower, and high stock prices go even higher.
 These period of high momentum, make us exit the strategy too soon and we lose out on massive gains.

+{{< glightbox href="/image_1734691320767_0.png" src="/image_1734691320767_0.png" alt="image.png" >}}

 ## Problem 2 - Bias